 Please notify your nurse or attending physician that you would like assistance through nicotine-replacement aids.

 Please inform your visitors about our tobacco -free policy.

 If you are hearing impaired or need an interpreter or translator, please ask your nurse.
-We offer video translation services in four languages including American Sign Language.
+We offer video translation services in multiple languages including American Sign Language.
 In addition, we offer a phone translation service for patients in over 100+ languages.

 Using the Telephone